andreasdelabie/init-film/README.md

 CUSTOM-FOLDER
   Custom_Folder_Template_File.docx
 ```

+### Copy project title to clipboard:
+After you have entered the project title, it will automatically get copied to your clipboard.
+On Linux, you may have to install a clipboard manager like [xclip](https://github.com/astrand/xclip).
+- Debian/Ubuntu based systems: `sudo apt install xclip`
+- Arch/Manjaro based systems: `sudo pacman -S xclip`
+- Fedora based systems: `sudo dnf install xclip`

 ### Add shortcut to Windows context menu (right click menu):
 - Use `init-film --add-shortcut` to add Init-Film to your Windows context menu.